 These prices include painting the walls of a room only (excluding the ceiling and the floor).
 Obstacles can add to the time it takes to complete the job and may increase the cost of your project.

 Would you like to hire a professional to paint your home?
-Click the button below to submit a free request for bids:
+Click to submit a free request for bids.

 The average cost to paint a room varies by the size of the room, as well as your choice of paint.
 Here are the average costs to paint a room based on the size of a room:

 The Average Cost to Paint a Room

 3.3m x 3m